madeleinecmarie/MadeleineBergvik/README.md

 I'm Madeleine Bergvik living in Moss Norway, and soon to be a second year Front-End Developer student at Noroff.

-I enjoy minimal and colourful design, also trying to be the best at JavaScript.
-Feeling more confident at HTML and CSS at the moment but I'm confident that I will get there, I'm always up for a challenge, and love to learn new things to master new skills.
+I enjoy minimal and colourful design, also trying to master JavaScript.
+Feeling more confident at HTML and CSS at the moment but I'm confident that I will get there eventually.
+I'm always up for a challenge, and love to learn new things to master new skills.

 ## My programming skills